gotthardp/lorawan-server/doc/ADR.md

 The server calculates an average RSSI and SNR for the last 20 frames received.
- * The *Data Rate* (Spreading Factor) is defined so that the LoRa demodulator SNR for the target *Data Rate* matches the observed average SNR.
+ * The *Data Rate* (Spreading Factor) is defined so that the LoRa demodulator SNR for the target *Data Rate* matches the observed average uplink SNR.
  * When the highest *Data Rate* is reached, the *Power* is decreased, so the RSSI stays above -100 dbB, which is an expected sensitivity for the highest rate.